Keariph/FileToData/README.md

 ```
 ### 6) Start the project:

-You can start from Visual Studio by `F5` or clicking run button
+You can start from Visual Studio by `F5` or click the run button

-or you can start by CLI in `XMLToData` directory writing `dotnet run` command
+or you can start by CLI in the `FileToData` directory writing the `dotnet run` command